rogaldh/solana-program-library/farms/README.md

 ## On-chain Reference Database

-This project uses on-chain reference database to store required metadata.
-If you plan to maintain your own copy of the database you need to build and deploy main router and initialize the storage, otherwise skip this step.
+This project uses an on-chain reference database to store the required metadata.
+If you plan to maintain your own copy of the database, you need to build and deploy main router and initialize the storage.
+Otherwise, skip this step.

 First, generate PDA addresses for the RefDB indexes: